Faculty Director, UCLA Prison Law & Policy Program

 J.D.
 Harvard, 1998

-Professor Dolovich has been a visiting professor at NYU, Harvard, and Georgetown, and a fellow at the Radcliffe Institute for Advanced Study.
-She recently served as Deputy General Counsel for the Los Angeles Citizens’ Commission on Jail Violence, which was charged with investigating use of force in the L.A.
+Sharon Dolovich is Professor of Law at UCLA School of Law, and Director of the UCLA Prison Law & Policy Program.
+She teaches courses on criminal law, the constitutional law of prisons, and other post-conviction topics, and her scholarship focuses on the law, policy, and theory of prisons and punishment.
+Dolovich has been a visiting professor at NYU, Harvard, and Georgetown, and a fellow at the Radcliffe Institute for Advanced Study.
+She served as Deputy General Counsel for the Los Angeles Citizens’ Commission on Jail Violence, which was charged with investigating use of force in the L.A.
 County Jail and making recommendations for institutional reform.
-She served as a consultant during the settlement phase of Johnson v.
-California, 543 U.S. 499 (2005) (the U.S. Supreme Court case concerning racial segregation in the California prisons), and as an expert witness in a challenge to the policy of racially segregated lockdown in the California prisons.
-She has testified before both the Commission on Safety and Abuse in America’s Prisons and the National Prison Rape Elimination Commission.
+She has served as a consultant on myriad prisoners’ rights cases, and as an expert witness in a challenge to the policy of racially segregated lockdown in the California prisons.
+She has testified before the Commission on Safety and Abuse in America’s Prisons and the National Prison Rape Elimination Commission.

 Other major articles include “State Punishment and Private Prisons,” 55 Duke L. J. 437 (2005), and “Legitimate Punishment in Liberal Democracy,” 7 Buff.
 Crim.
 L. Rev. 307 (2004).
 The latter was selected for the 2004 Stanford-Yale Junior Faculty Forum as the best article in both criminal law and jurisprudence & philosophy, the first article ever to be selected in two categories.
 In 2005, she was honored by the Cornell University Program on Ethics and Public Life with its Young Scholar Award.